Summer Intensive Course in

 The summer intensive program is open to upper level undergraduate students, graduate students, or early career researchers with an interest in materials analysis of cultural materials with previous exposure to ceramic petrography.
 This program parallels archaeological field school programs, but builds practical, lab-based, post-excavation analytical skills.
 Each day of the intensive will be comprised of morning lectures and afternoon laboratory modules.
 These modules are aimed at identifying and characterizing material types, processing methods, determining the location(s) of manufacture, material properties and potential function.
 In addition to the scientific background, the class will emphasize how these features were influenced and affected by social, ideological and environmental constraints.
 The summer intensive will also provide introductions to complementary analytical techniques common in materials science, including electron microscopy, elemental composition (ICP-MS, X-ray fluorescence spectrometry), X-ray diffraction and RAMAN spectroscopy.

 Course participants will benefit from a course handbook, complete with instructions for thin section and polished section preparation, methodological guidelines, and reference materials, that they will be able to take back to their home institution to continue the practice of their freshly honed analytical skills.
-Most importantly, they will be guided by experts in the field of archaeological ceramic analysis through four weeks of lab exercises designed to boost and strengthen their analytical skills.
+Most importantly, they will be guided by experts in the field of archaeological ceramic analysis through three weeks of lab exercises designed to boost and strengthen their analytical skills.
 Students will be encouraged to bring materials from their own research projects in the form of prepared ceramic thin sections to study.
 They will also be able to meet and network with several highly regarded research specialists in both materials science and anthropological fields enabling them to build new and meaningful relationships with professional researchers in their area of interest.
 CMRAE will offer a certificate of completion to all participants that successfully finish the course.

 Frequently Asked Questions